ekbann/ekbann.github.io/_posts/2024-01-18-github-jekyll-mathjax.md

 $$ x = {-b \pm \sqrt{b^2-4ac} \over 2a} $$

-Finally, just push all the file to your repository, and your personal mathematics blog will be on the web open and running.
+Finally, just push all the file to your repository, and your personal mathematics blog will be on the web open and running. **Happy blogging!**

 ![Jekyll blog](/assets/img/jekyll.png "Jekyll blog")